wevm/viem/.changeset/green-gorillas-shop.md

 "viem": minor
 ---

-Added a WebSocket RPC for Gnosis Chain
+Added WebSocket RPCs for Gnosis Chain and Chiado